SiegeEngine/siege-engine/FAQ.md

 C# is used by the popular Unity engine as a scripting language, however Unity itself is cross-platform and written in C++.

-### Why does this not use the piston-engine?
+### How is this different from other rust-based game engines?

+There are several other game engines in rust including piston, ggez, and unrust, and this is not an exhaustive list.
+We try to look into each of them.

 We actually do use some libraries from the piston engine such as `image` and `ddsfile` (which we contributed).
 However, not the core engine itself, as we find that we seem to be targeting different types of games.
 We are excited about [dyon](https://github.com/PistonDevelopers/dyon) and plan to investigate it further.

-### Why does this not use the vulkano library?

-Most rust FFI libraries ship with two crates: a system level crate, and a higher level crate wrapping the unsafes and providing Rust friendly types and abstractions.
-Vulkano follows that pattern.

-But the Vulkan API is a very complex and fragile API.
-In order to guarantee safety, the high level crate must do an incredible amount of work.
-This makes vulkano an extremely ambitious project.

-We used vulkano early on, but moved away from it as we found numerous cases where vulkano was not yet ready, and open issues remaining stagnant.

-Another crate `dacite` took a different approach.
-It wrapped the low-level unsafes, and handled memory management with wrapping types, and did not do much else.
-In this way, the full Vulkan API is exposed and is thread-safe and memory-safe and has no memory leaks or resource leaks, yet it doesn't go so far to ensure that you cannot possibly break the requirements of the Vulkan API.
-Taking this tack, dacite was complete and stable much sooner than vulkano.
+`ggez` explicitly targets 2D games, and we are targetting 3D.

+We are in communication with the developer of `unrust` and sharing what we can.
+His engine explicitly targets the browser through WebGL and wasm, whereas ours targets a desktop application for games where performance (especially network performance) is paramount.

+### What graphics library is this based on, and why?

+Siege has a long history of shifting the underlying graphics library.

+Originally we based off of vulkano.
+Vulkano follows the Rust philosophy, which is that "as long as you don't use unsafe code you shouldn't be able to trigger any undefined behavior."
+The Vulkan API is an incredibly unsafe API and it is very difficult to comply with it, and much harder to write code that always complies in all use cases.
+So Vulkano is very ambitious.
+It became quickly apparent that vulkano was not ready yet, and wasn't always being developed as actively as we had hoped.

-We instead use the Vulkan validation layers (and frequent reads of the Vulkan specification) to help ensure that we are using the Vulkan API correctly.
+We decided that instead of strict safety, we would rely on the Vulkan validation layers and frequent reads of the Vulkan specification.

+Several other crates were wrapping the Vulkan API in less ambitious ways, hiding the unsafes and dealing with lifetimes and drop traits, but not ensuring that all requirements of the Vulkan API were met.
+These include `ash` and `dacite`.

+We started off using ash, but we ran into a problem.
+A pernicious bug that we were unable to find.
+We had put in a solid two weeks and were no closer to the problem.
+It manifested as a change in rendering behavior whenever different vulkan layers were used, and it manifested on completely different hardware so it was not driver dependent.
+I filed a bug with the vulkan layers but the Khronos group, try as they might, could not find the bug either.
+The reigning theory was subtle memory corruption, and the likely culprit was ash.
+Finally after about a month I decided to change underlying libraries and switched to the dacite crate.

+A year later and dacite is now stagnant.
+It also does some copies and allocations at runtime that are not strictly necessary.
+So we are keen to move on.

+gfx-rs offers great promise giving access to multiple graphics APIs (vulkan, direct3d, metal, WebGL, etc).
+However it is currently undergoing a major refactor/upheaval (the low-level refactor).
+Also it remains to be seen how much of the Vulkan functionality will be provided, and how much compromise will be made.

+We will probably change back to ash, since it is actively developed.
+But we are putting off this decision for now.

+### Why not use cgmath or nalgebra?
+Why create yet another math crate?

+This was an admitted mistake on our part.
+We didn't think it through.
+We only thought "A math crate is small and easy, we can whip one of those up and have easy control of it."
+What we didn't realize is that further on down the road, our work would not as easily interoperate with other community work.

+So we intend to change over to cgmath, which is the more popular of the two and seems less wildly abstract than nalgebra.

-### Why does this have its own UI library and not use conrod?
+### Why does this have its own UI library and not use an existing one?

 The siege-engine UI library is very new and was developed to get something on the screen quickly, without much regard to other libraries available.
-It is now about time to look around for something more than the fledgling UI we currently have, and conrod is on our radar.
+It is now about time to look around for something more than the fledgling UI we currently have.

+Conrod is on our radar.
 However, [this issue](https://github.com/PistonDevelopers/conrod/issues/1103) leads us to believe conrod (connie?) has made specific choices which do not align with our goals, and thus may not be usable by the siege engine.
 Even if that turns out to be the case, we hope to learn as much as we can from it.

+A new crate xi-win-ui looks interesting.

 ## Code